 The USS Astoria (CL-90) was a Cleveland-class light cruiser.
-True to its design, the ship was of a small size but it was fully capable of transporting armor as it was expected of it in the same way an armored cruiser would do.
+True to its design, the ship was of small size, but it was fully capable of transporting armor as it was expected of it, in the same way an armored cruiser would do.

 Technical Features of the USS Astoria (CL-90)

 Decommissioning date: 1 July 1949

 Displacement: 14,358 t full load